SEND

-Our aim is to ensure that all students become confident and independent learners.
+Our aim, as with all students in the College, is to ensure that pupils become confident and independent learners.
 All students are given access to the full curriculum regardless of needs.
-The College takes pride in a strong emphasis on differentiation and the highest quality teaching to ensure the curriculum is appropriately personalised to meet individual needs.
+The College takes pride in a strong emphasis on differentiation adaptive and the highest high quality teaching to ensure the curriculum is appropriately personalised to meets individual needs.

 Our aims